The Babel Parser

 The author looks for

-in packages/babel-parser/src/parser/statement.js, and here found a line that sets thegenerator
+"FunctionDeclaration"and finds a function calledparseFunctionin packages/babel-parser/src/parser/statement.js, and here found a line that sets thegeneratorattribute.

 See tan-liu-article.md for the summary of my experience reproducing Tan Liu Hau’s article.